Meals and Milk

 The HHFKA was signed into legislation by President Obama in January of 2012.
 The legislation was created to improve child nutrition and gives us the most significant changes to the National School Lunch Program for 15 years.
 Please see letter below concerning changes to our lunch program for the 2012 - 2013 school year.

-Milk choices are 1% white milk, fat-free chocolate milk, and fat-free strawberry milk.
+Milk choices are 1% white milk, chocolate milk, and strawberry milk when available.